 What is Trojan:Win32/Wacatac.H!ml?

-Trojan:Win32/Wacatac.H!ml is bad software that’s called a Trojan.
-Trojans sneak into computers without you knowing, pretending to be harmless files or software.
-Once inside, they can steal your data, take over your computer, and bring in more bad software.
+Trojan:Win32/Wacatac.H!ml is a kind of malware called a Trojan.
+Trojans can sneak into computers without you knowing, pretending to be harmless files or software.
+Once inside, they can steal your data, take over your computer, and bring in even more bad software.

 Can Trojan:Win32/Wacatac.H!ml be a false positive?

-Sometimes, antivirus programs mess up and think safe files are dangerous.
-It’s not common, but it happens.
+Sometimes, antivirus programs can make mistakes and think safe files are dangerous when they’re in fact not.
+It’s not common, but it does happen.
 If you think your antivirus got it wrong, you can send the file to them for a closer look.
-They have special ways for you to do this, so they can fix any mistakes in their system.
+The Trojan:Win32/Wacatac.H!ml is no exception, many files have been flagged with this Trojan when they are actually safe.

 Useful tip: How to Know Which App is Using The Internet in Windows 11